 2. Canada Post will eliminate 6,000 to 8,000 positions within the company.

 3. Urban communities that receive mail by way of a door-to-door delivery will see mail sent to a community mailbox, presumably local to them.

 Wow, that’s quite a list.
 It really pains me to write this, because of how unique Canada Post’s position was to reinvent and innovate.
 Rather than doing any of that, they have decided to sit on their hands until in a money-losing position – then stick it to the people they serve.
 Not exactly the actions of a company that wants to stay relevant right?

 The news is indeed grim for those that see Canada Post as a national institution.
 Perhaps what becomes of Canada Post is a simple letter mail service, paid for with our taxes, relegated to only the most important letter mail and registered mail services.
-Junk mail will be handled by other, lower cost alternatives.
-In that kind or world, Canada Post might be able to operate on a skeleton crew – a forgotten gem from a time when getting and sending mail was a pleasure.
-With these changes, I see myself sending no letter mail, unless forced to do so.
+Junk mail will be handled by other, lower-cost alternatives.
+In that kind of world, Canada Post might be able to operate on a skeleton crew – a forgotten gem from a time when getting and sending mail was a pleasure.
+With these changes, I see myself sending no letter mail unless forced to do so.
 Do you think Canada Post will turn the tide with these measures?